-Description: This script provides examples of the new functions available in the phangorn library to ‘intertwine’ trees and networks, i.e. compare trees and networks and data transferrance.
+Description: This script provides examples of the new functions available in the phangorn library to ‘intertwine’ trees and networks, i.e. compare trees and networks and data transference.
 It also provides a step-by-step guide for users new to R.

 Methodological advancement: The major advancement in this phangorn update is the introduction of a generic network object with a wide range of related transfer and analysis functions.
 These new functions provide the first means to directly transfer information amongst a wide range of phylogenetic trees and networks, as well as means to visualize and further analyze this information.
 This should provide a platform for individuals to easily conduct tree-network comparisons and stimulate further function development by the community.